zebbra/data_aggregator/SECURITY.md

 The Data Aggregator team takes security issues seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 To report a security vulnerability, please **DO NOT** open a public GitHub issue.
-Instead, please send an email to [ciso@zebbra.ch](mailto:ciso@zebbra.ch) with the following information:
+Instead, please send an email to [security@zebbra.ch](mailto:security@zebbra.ch) with the following information:

 * A description of the vulnerability
 * Steps to reproduce the issue